NEIWPCC Executive Committee Member

 Melanie Loyzim serves as the commissioner of the Maine Department of Environmental Protection (Maine DEP).
 She joined the agency since 2006, and has served in a variety of roles including underground tank inspector, air toxics and emissions inventory program manager, director of the Bureau of Air Quality and the Bureau of Remediation and Waste Management and most recently as deputy commissioner.
 Prior to her tenure at Maine DEP, she worked for Colorado’s Department of Public Health and Environment in their emissions inventory program and as a rule writer.
 She has experience as an environmental, health and safety consultant, a site health and safety officer, and 40-hour HAZWOPER trainer.

 Representative of the Maine Department of Environmental Protection Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

-Brian Kavanah is director of the Bureau of Water Quality at the Maine Department of Environmental Protection.
-He previously served as the director of the division of water quality management, a position he had held since 2001.
+Brian Kavanah is director of the Bureau of Water Quality at the Maine Department of Environmental Protection (DEP).
+He previously served as the director of the Division of Water Quality Management, a position he had held since 2001.
 That division is responsible for all regulatory programs for point source wastewater discharges, and point source stormwater discharges.
-Kavanah has worked in the field of environmental protection for 32 years, holding a variety of positions with the Maine Department of Environmental Protection and briefly with the U.S. Environmental Protection Agency in New York City.
+Kavanah has worked in the field of environmental protection for more than 32 years, holding a variety of positions with the Maine DEP and briefly with the U.S. Environmental Protection Agency in New York City.